 Russian dolls would also be great for portraying conversation.
 Often times students don’t understand how to respond to questions as simple as “What’s your name?” or “How are you?”
 Seeing something more life-like might be more valuable than a puppet in order to make the speaking more realistic and comprehendible to the student.

-Unique Stuffed Animals
+Best Stuffed Animals

+My other best stuffed animal story is related to my alpaca and llama.
 We often have to talk about objects and letters being big or small.
 I love using my alpaca stuffed animals to demonstrate big and small.
 They are a surprising prop for students and they love how cute and cuddly they are.
 Kids probably see tons of teddy bears and monkeys, but I would be surprised if they see a lot of alpacas.
 It’s always good to introduce something new.

 Having a unique stuffed animal can also make you more memorable, too.
 Kids likely see a handful of teachers, but if you have a special stuffed animal they will tell there parents, “I want to see that teacher with the _______!”

 I recently bought this panda puppet from Amazon and the kids absolutely love it!
-This puppet is especially unique because you can surprise students with it by only showing the bamboo first.
+This panda puppet is especially unique because you can surprise students with it by only showing the bamboo first.
 Then slowly push the panda up and out of the bamboo to engage them with delight.

 This is the type of stuffed animal that makes shy students feel comfortable and quiet student start talking.
 You can hide your face behind it to make the student feel like he or she is only with the panda, and then have the panda introduce you so the student will tag along and start working with you, too.